charle426/Job-listing/README.md

 ### Continued development

-I think i need to learn more about the every a nd filter()  methods in javaScript
+I think i need to learn more about the every and filter()  methods in javaScript

 ```js
 const filteredArr = listArr.filter((jobs) => {